 3. Leverage Health Monitoring Trends

 Since the new trend is to monitor and track every aspect of a person’s life, the ability to track customer’s financial health can provide value to both the bank and its customers.
 An annual Gallup survey on personal finance found that most Americans do not prepare monthly budgets, and a whopping 70% do not prepare long-term financial plans.
 Mobile Zombies’ obsession with health-related apps and the ability to track progress against set goals is another learned behavior financial institutions can exploit.
-They should deploy apps that provide the same kind of analysis and benefits — e.g., a financial fitness app tailored for a mobile experience.
+They should deploy apps that provide the same kind of analysis and benefits — e.g., a financial fitness app tailored for a mobile experience, you can get help from app development companies melbourne for this one.
 Once someone has installed the app, you can pair it with iBeacon or Bluetooth technology to engage them in your branches.

 4. Increase Staff Engagement

 In our study, branch visitors said that greeters and tellers were among the handful of things that would pry their attention from the mobile device in their hand.
 To get Mobile Zombies off their phones, banks and credit unions should rethink the roles greeters and tellers.
 Frontline staff provide the greatest opportunity to engage, and more effectively deliver key marketing messages versus the traditional poster and brochure.
 Greeters can help reduce perceived wait times and assist with the digital check-in system.
 You can leverage tablets to quickly respond to customer questions, assist with self check-in, or direct them to the appropriate individual/office.

 5. Go Big on Digital Signage